 Can I apply for work as an international student in my host country?
 What are my wage rights?
 Am I allowed to join protests and class walkouts?
 If I had a run-in with the authorities, what should I do?
 To help you understand the extent and limitations of your rights as a student abroad, Study International will provide the answers to all these burning questions and more through our “Know Your Rights” article series.
 Have a question you want to be answered?
 Email us at firstname.lastname@example.org

-If the student halls representative isn’t helping, seek outside help
+If your student halls representative isn’t helping, seek outside help

 So, you’ve told your halls guardian (this is usually a mature student) that you’re not happy with your living situation.
-Regardless of whether it’s a tricky flatmate causing you grief or the fact that local areas are filled with unruly gangs, this issue could soon start to affect your studies.
+Whether it’s a tricky flatmate causing you grief or the fact that local areas are filled with unruly gangs, this issue could soon start to affect your studies.

 If the guardian doesn’t listen to your requests or fails to take worthy action, it’s best to contact your university directly.
 Either the students’ union or student support team will be there to listen to your worries.
 It’s their duty to help in any way they can.

-So, if you aren’t comfortable in a place that’s supposed to give you shelter from a long day of lectures, it’s really not worth your investment.
+So, if you aren’t comfortable in a place that’s supposed to give you respite after a long day of lectures, it’s really not worth your investment.
 Remember, university isn’t always easy and you need your private space to unwind.
-But it’s your university’s responsibility to ensure you feel safe.
+It’s your university’s responsibility to ensure you feel safe.

-Conduct in-depth research of the area’s safety statistics
+Conduct in-depth research on the area’s safety statistics

-The best way to figure out the truth is to read local papers.
+The best way to figure out how safe the neighbourhood your campus is located in is to read local papers.
 If they have an online gazette or newsletter, critical criminal issues will usually be published and warnings will be granted.
 Alternatively, you can check out student forums and see if anyone else has had trouble living in your desired area.
-By contacting them, you’ll get a firmer grip on what your future living environment entails.
+Contact the forum contributor for a firmer grip on what your future living environment entails.

 — Francis Coots (@fCoots) August 28, 2018

-Think of ways you can partake in a community transformation initiative
+Think of ways you can join a community transformation initiative

-Instead of running away and looking for alternatives, why not try and solve this issue?
+If the accommodation you’re staying in is lovely but the neighbourhood you have to walk through to get to campus is not, every time you have to leave your halls or flatshare can feel really intimidating.
+Instead of running away and looking for alternatives, why not try and solve the issue?
 Perhaps the local community needs to be uplifted with inclusive events and fun get-togethers.
-Or maybe the town’s council needs a few fresh opinions and ideas to help bring peace.
+Or maybe the town’s council needs a few fresh opinions and ideas to bring peace.

 Yes, it’s easy to turn your back on the issue and move to a new area, but what about seeing this as a chance to build your people skills and professional portfolio?
-You don’t have to go it alone; you could create a team amongst your house mates and university peers to establish a community development initiative.
+You don’t have to go it alone; you could create a team from your housemates and university peers to establish a community development initiative.

 If you have any further questions about your accommodation or personal rights while studying abroad, email email@example.com and we’ll help you get to Know Your Rights.